fernandeeees/fernandeeees/README.md

 # Hey 👋 I'm Fernandes

 ### About me:
-<p>Currently studying Computer Science and Engineering at IST in Lisbon.</p>
+Currently studying Computer Science and Engineering at IST in Lisbon.

-<p>Working on front-end, embedded systems and graphics design at [PSEM](https://psemportugal.com/)
+Working on front-end, embedded systems and graphics design at [PSEM Portugal](https://psemportugal.com/)

-<p>I'm constantly looking for ways to combine my drive for Software Engineering with my passion for arts and creativity.</p>
+I'm constantly looking for ways to combine my drive for Software Engineering with my passion for arts and creativity.

-<p>If I'm not studying, you will certainly find me drawing, writing, getting better at the guitar, racing pretend cars in the simulator or real prototypes with PSEM 🏎️💨</p>
+If I'm not studying, you will certainly find me drawing, writing, getting better at the guitar, racing pretend cars in the simulator or real prototypes with PSEM 🏎️💨
-<p></p>

 - 🔭 I’m currently working on **an untitled Vampire visual novel, set in Lisbon!**